Yes (band): 1968–1970: Formation, first album and Time and a Word

+1970–1974: The Yes Album, Fragile, Close to the Edge and Tales from Topographic Oceans

 The band retreated to a rented farmhouse in Devon to write and rehearse new songs for their following album.
 Howe established himself as an integral part of the group's sound with his Gibson ES-175 and variety of acoustic guitars.
 With producer and engineer Eddy Offord, recording sessions lasted as long as 12 hours with each track being assembled from small sections at a time, which were pieced together to form a complete track.
 The band would then learn to play the song through after the final mix was complete.
-Released in February 1971, The Yes Album peaked at number 4 in the UK and number 40 on the U.S. Billboard 200 charts.
+Released in February 1971, The Yes Album peaked at number 4 in the UK and number 40 on the US Billboard 200 charts.

 Yes embarked on a 28-day tour of Europe with Iron Butterfly in January 1971.
 The band purchased Iron Butterfly's entire public address system, which improved their on-stage performance and sound.
-Their first date in North America followed on 24 June in Edmonton, Canada, supporting Jethro Tull.
+Their first date in North America followed on 24 June in Edmonton, Alberta, Canada, supporting Jethro Tull.
 Friction arose between Howe and Kaye on tour; this, along with Kaye's reported reluctance to play the Mellotron and the Minimoog synthesizer, preferring to stick exclusively to piano and Hammond organ, led to the keyboardist being fired from the band in the summer of 1971.
 Anderson recalled in a 2019 interview: "Steve and Chris came over and said, 'Look, Tony Kaye... great guy.'
 But, you know, we'd just seen Rick Wakeman about a month earlier.
 And I said, 'There's that Rick Wakeman guy,' and we've got to get on with life and move on, you know, rather than keep going on, set in the same circle.
 And that's what happens with a band."
+Wakeman, a classically trained player who had left the folk rock group Strawbs earlier in the year, was already a noted studio musician, with credits including T. Rex, David Bowie, Cat Stevens and Elton John.
+Squire commented that he could play "a grand piano for three bars, a Mellotron for two bars and a Moog for the next one absolutely spot on", which gave Yes the orchestral and choral textures that befitted their new material.